-The Pentagon said in a statement that the US State Department on Friday used an emergency declaration under the Arms Export Control Act to immediately deliver $106.5 million worth of tank shells to Israel.
+The Pentagon said in a statement that the US State Department on Friday used an emergency declaration under the Arms Export Control Act to immediately deliver $106.5 million worth of tank artillery shells to Israel.

-A US State Department official said Saturday that Washington continues to make clear to the Israeli government that it must comply with international humanitarian law and take every possible step to avoid harming civilians.
+A US State Department official said on Saturday that Washington continues to make clear to the Israeli government that it must comply with international humanitarian law and take every possible step to avoid harming civilians.

 “Israel will use the enhanced capabilities to deter regional threats and enhance its ability to defend its homeland,” the Pentagon said, adding that the sale would have no negative impact on US defense readiness.

-A Reuters investigation recently revealed that an Israeli tank crew killed journalist Issam Abdallah and wounded six other reporters in mid-November, firing two artillery shells from Israel while the journalists were filming cross-border shelling.
+A Reuters investigation recently revealed that an Israeli tank team killed journalist Issam Abdallah and wounded six other reporters in mid-November, firing two artillery shells from Israel while the journalists were filming cross-border shelling.

 Hoang Anh (according to Reuters)